Release environments, queuing policies, and options

 VSTS | TFS 2018 | TFS 2017 | TFS 2015

-First, an environment in a release definition is a logical entity.
+First, an environment in a release pipeline is a logical entity.
 It can represent any physical or real environment that you need.
 For example, the deployment in an environment may be to a collection of servers, a cloud, or multiple clouds.
 In fact, you can even use an environment to represent shipping the software to an app store, or the manufacturing process of a boxed product.

 Here are some suggestions and examples for environments:

 Dev, QA, Prod - As new builds are produced, they can be deployed to Dev.
 They can then be promoted to QA, and finally to Prod.
 At any time, each of these environments may have a different release (set of build artifacts) deployed to them.
-This is a good example of the use of environments in a release definition.
+This is a good example of the use of environments in a release pipeline.

 Customer adoption rings (for example, early adopter ring, frequent adopter ring, late adopter ring) - You typically want to deploy new or beta releases to your early adopters more often than to other users.
 Therefore, you are likely to have different releases in each of these rings.
-This is a good example of the use of environments in a definition.
+This is a good example of the use of environments in a pipeline.

 Database and web tiers of an application - These should be modeled as a single environment because you want the two to be in sync.
 If you model these as separate environments, you risk deploying one build to the database environment and a different build to the web tier environment.